H3cth0r/wrapc.co/README.md

 ```

 ## TODO
-- Fix wrapper generator
-    - There are syntax errors stile.
-    - add functions wrapping
 - Add a default constructor when class has no constructor.
-    - Fix typing, to manage spaces between pointers and references.
 - Create C grammar wrapper

-- Fix _get_typpe_format to o manage spaces and types with conts and other things
+- Add support for arrays for params and return types.

 ## NOTES